 - In a large bowl, add the all-purpose flour, pastry flour, sea salt, cinnamon, and organic brown sugar, whisking them all together.

-- Pour the cold apple cider vinegar-water mixture (slowly + without the ice) and stir (working it together with one hand) until the dry ingredients are moistened. **NOTE: If the ingredients feel a little too dry, add 1 tablespoon of cold water at a time, until it’s moistened BUT not too wet!**
+- Pour the cold apple cider vinegar-water mixture (slowly + without the ice) and stir (working it together with one hand) until the dry ingredients are moist.
+If the ingredients feel a little too dry, add 1 tablespoon of cold water at a time until it’s moist but not too wet.

-- Now, shape the dough into a ball and wrap it in plastic wrap and chill for at least 1 hour.
+- Now, shape the dough into a ball, wrap it in plastic wrap, and chill for at least 1 hour.

 For the Filling:

-- Remove from the heat and let cool for a few minutes. **NOTE: The consistency should look slightly runny, but thick and gooey.**
+- Remove from the heat and let cool for a few minutes.
+The consistency should look slightly runny but thick and gooey.

 For the Assembly: